GuillaumeFERNANDESXP/merci/README.md

-# Merci Project
+# BRAVOES Project

-Merci is a non-profit website to share thank yous and support messages through kids drawings.
+Bravoes is a non-profit website to share thank yous and support messages through kids drawings.